-The first step in repairing your EPDM roof is to prepare the roof surface to receive the patch.
-EPDM has carbon contained within the membrane, and as the membrane ages, the sheet develops a carbon film that can be seen if you rub your hand across the sheet.
-This carbon film, as well as dirt and other oxidation, must be cleaned from the surface of the sheet to ensure that the patch will stick to the roof membrane.
+The first step in repairing an EPDM roof is to prepare the roof surface to receive the patch.
+EPDM has carbon contained within the membrane, and as the membrane ages, the sheet develops a carbon film that can be seen if you rub a hand across the sheet.
+This carbon film, as well as dirt and other oxidation, must be cleaned from the surface to ensure that the patch will stick and perform well over the long-term.

 To clean the roof surface, use a cleaner that does not leave a residue.
-Many manufacturers recommend an all-purpose household cleaner, such as Simple Green or Spic and Span.
+Many manufacturers recommend an all-purpose household cleaner, such as Simple Green or Spic-and-Span.
 Wash the patch area, cleaning well beyond the area where the patch will be applied.
-Use cloth rags to remove the oxidation from the surface of the EPDM and to remove all traces of moisture from the patch area.
+Use cloth rags to remove the oxidation from the surface of the EPDM and to remove all traces of moisture.